nicholas-thrg/HelloGitWorld/Readme.txt

 [ STATUS ] Check for any changes to repository: git status git status -s (abbreviated output)
-[ ADD ] "Untracked files" or modified files can be registered to the Git repository (staging): git add <filename>
-git add -A . (dot stands for current dir, -A ensures file deletions included) git add '*.txt'
+[ ADD ] "Untracked files" or modified files can be registered to the Git repository (added to staging): git add <filename> OR git add --all (for all files) git add -A . (dot stands for current dir, -A ensures file deletions included) git add '*.txt'
 Remove file(s) from Git staging area: git reset <filename>
-[ COMMIT ] Capture snapshot of changes to files in staging: git commit -m "" git commit -am (-a flagged used for files that are still unstaged, skipping the git add step) Review changes made to commit git log
+[ COMMIT ] Capture snapshot of changes to files in staging: git commit -m "" (-m flag = message) git commit -am (-a flagged used for files that are still unstaged, skipping the git add step) Review changes made to commit git log